ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-parity-sequences.md

 $$[n^2]=\{+,-,+,-,+,-,+,-,\cdots\}$$

 ## Parity Swap
-A useful property to take note of when constructing these sequences is that adding $1$ to a sequence $P$ flips the parity of each element in the sequence.
-After performing this **parity swap**, we call the resulting parity sequence $\bar{P}$:
+A useful property to take note of when constructing these sequences is that adding $1$ to a sequence flips the parity of each element in the sequence.
+After performing this **parity swap** on a parity sequence $P$, we call the resulting parity sequence $\bar{P}$:

 $$P=[n^2]=\{+,-,+,-,+,-,+,\cdots\}$$